guttih/WaterMixer/docs/Development/UserStories.md

 This document describes all user stories in more detail.
 It should answer what is needs to finish the story.
 Each story has a unique identifier and this identifier will be the section name.

+## LCD_VALVE_STATUS
+As John, I stand in front of the unit and want know how much the hot and cold valves are open
 ## LCD_FILL
 As Kamila, I stand in front of the unit and want to fill the hot tub